 Max beer comes in a giant, specially-made glass, complete with a wooden stand to keep it upright.
 Visitors have loved the glass so much, they’ve tried to take them home (although they’re so large, that seems difficult).
 Dulle Griet has come up with an easy solution: get a beer, give your shoe.

 When a customer gets their Max beer, the server rings and bell and a basket is lowered from the ceiling.
 The shoe goes in, and the basket gets hoisted right back up.
 You get your shoe back when you’re finished.
 It’s possibly the most unique kind of insurance we’ve seen, but it’s all in good fun.
+I’m not a beer drinker, but my sister loved it when we went together.

 Try a cuberdon

-Browse Korenmarkt Square
+Visit Korenmarkt Square

 The Korenmarket is as close as Ghent comes to having a main square, more because of its location near several main sights than because of its size.